 Here you can see your Hardware and Firmware version and a lot of other information about our board.

-What is CnR
+What Is CnR

-CnR stands for Charge and Ride, basically the method of charge the board from the XLR port while you are riding.
+CnR stands for Charge and Ride, basically the method of charging the board from the XLR port while you are riding.
 This was possible by not powering Pin 3 on the contact responsible for detecting if a charger was connected or not.
 After 4208 Future Motion Inc. added a resistor to also detect if Pin 2 was powered and therefore removed the possibility for CnR without any modifications.

 You need to remove the resistor to break the circuit for detecting power on the Pin.